FrankM1/qazana/docs/content/hooks/php-hooks.md

  ```

  ### `builder/frontend/print_google_fonts`
- Used to prevent loading of Google Fonts by Elementor
+ Used to prevent loading of Google Fonts by Builder

  #### Arguments
  None